Spices Ethiopia

 Export capacity building

-We help 8 selected spice-processing and -exporting companies develop export capacity for the EU market.
-We support them on supply chain management, EU market access requirements, value addition, export strategies, export marketing skills and knowledge, export promotion and branding.
+We help 7 selected spice-processing and exporting companies develop their export capacity for the EU market.
+We support them in supply chain management, EU market access requirements, including food safety/HACCP, value addition, export strategies, export marketing skills and knowledge, export promotion and branding.
 We also help them open up export markets in the EU, UK and the European Free Trade Association (EFTA).

 Institutional capacity building and sector collaboration

-We support the establishment of sector collaboration structures.
-This helps the sector to tackle issues that need a collective approach.
-Also, we support selected public and private service providers.
-We help them to provide the quality services that spices exporters need to succeed in the European markets.
+We support selected public and private service providers such as ESSA, the Ethiopian Spice Sector Association.
+We help them strengthen their organisation and provide the quality services that spice exporters need to succeed in the European market.

 Project participants and products